subhajitsarkar2001/Ensemble-Learning-ResNet-AlexNet/README.md

 - **AlexNet**
 - **ResNet-18**
-- Weighted ensemble learning used on both
+- Weighted ensemble learning applied  on both

 Instead of relying on a single model, the system extracts class probabilities from both networks and combines them using a **weighted probability ensemble**.